n-apps/ScoreCounter/README.md

 # Score Counter + 🎲

-Score Counter + 🎲 will help you to track scores in board games, sport events or even in cooking.

-[<img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/cd/Get_it_on_Google_play.svg/500px-Get_it_on_Google_play.svg.png" style="float: left; padding-right: 10px;" height="70">](https://play.google.com/store/apps/details?id=ua.napps.scorekeeper)

 Having troubles to find a pen and paper at your fingertips when playing?
 Score Counter + 🎲 will help you easily keep score in any games.

+[<img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/cd/Get_it_on_Google_play.svg/500px-Get_it_on_Google_play.svg.png" style="float: left; padding-right: 10px;" height="70">](https://play.google.com/store/apps/details?id=ua.napps.scorekeeper)

 ## Key features
 * Easy to use